rodaine/rodaine.github.io/_drafts/fork-duplicate-clone-golang-io-reader-without-buffer.md

 layout: post
 title: Asynchronously Split an io.Reader in Go (golang)
 description: Or how to work with the same stream without a buffer
-keywords: go, golang, io.Reader, io.Pipe, io.TeeReader, io.MultiWriter, async, asynchronous
+keywords: "go, golang, io.Reader, io.Pipe, io.TeeReader, io.MultiWriter, async, asynchronous"
+published: true
 ---

 Experimenting with Go, the simplicity and interoperability of the standard library's APIs impressed me.
 Particularly, I fell in love with the ubiquity of [`io.Reader`][reader] and [`io.Writer`][writer] when dealing with practically any stream of data.
 And while I am more or less smitten at this point, the `io.Reader` interface challenged me with something I thought would be simple: splitting a reader in two.